wp-plugins/allprowebtools-shopping-cart-ecommerce-tools/readme.txt

 == Description ==

+[See the online demo here](http://wpdemo.allprowebtools.com)

+Combined ecommerce and email marketing for revenue generating campaigns.

+AllProWebTools is an all-in-one commerce solution for both online and brick and mortar small businesses.
+It combines all inventory, customers, leads, and orders between your online shopping cart, in store POS, and mobile devices.
+One login and one solution to manage content, lead generation and tracking to online shopping cart or POS to shipping to order tracking to customer re-engagement and re-marketing.

+Productivity tools - AllProWebTools also includes productivity tools to keep your business running efficiently.
+From task management to timecards to sales commission reports.

+Products - Sell physical products and calculate shipping; downloadable products such as MP3s, ringtones, and ebooks; Tickets to events with QR Code validation; Memberships to members only content; Autoship product purchase plans; Gift Certificates; Hourly labor with time tracking and project codes.

-After 5 years as a standalone Ecommerce system, Take a test spin of our WordPress plugin BETA.
-With Free chat support, we will even do a screen-share to walk you through the system and help you get started.
+Take a test spin of our WordPress plugin BETA.
 We would love to hear your feedback!

-[See the online demo here](http://wpdemo.allprowebtools.com)
+=Support=

+We want you to enjoy your experience with us, that is why we offer the following support options:

-[AllProWebTools Tutorial videos](http://www.youtube.com/allprowebtools1) are also available to assist you.
+* [AllProWebTools Tutorial videos](http://www.youtube.com/allprowebtools1) are also available to assist you.
+* Free live chat support (Monday - Friday 9am - 5pm MST)
+* Screen-share to walk you through the system and help you get started.

+=Features=

 * Can sell items worldwide - but only works for United States based businesses and US Dollars
 * iPhone integration with the [AllProWebTools iPhone app](http://www.allprowebtools.com/app)
 * Shopping Cart
+* Email marketing
+* Autoresponder
 * Extensive Visitor Tracking - How many sales dollars were generated from a specific email ad or newsletter.
 * Integrated Email Marketing - Automatically offer a coupon to abandoned carts.
-* Physical & Downloadable Products
 * Phone Orders - Track sales from phone calls and how they originated online.
 * Coupons & Discounts
 * Integrated Shipping Labels - Print shipping right from your control panel and leave the package at the door to be picked up.